 The next day we visited the local market to see where all this amazing food was coming from.
 Russians LOVE their cucumbers and dill!

 I don’t know how I managed to live in both Hawai’i and Seattle; two places with a fairly large Thai population, and never heard of Thai massage!
 This is my new favorite form of massage and I highly recommend that you try it here.
 Thai massage therapists use their entire body to really get deep into relaxing the muscles using their own body parts, including sitting on you (don’t worry, most of them are tiny but insanely strong enough to make you cry in good pain!)
 It’s normal to be sore afterwards, as that means they have done a good job.
 You can specify the level of pressure you prefer (light, medium, hard).
 I did medium-hard and was not disappointed.

 Royal Thai Massage is a chain with three locations in SPB.
 They have a program where fully trained massage therapists come here after they complete their studies in Thailand.
 The massage therapists stay for one year and have the option to stay longer.
 I can’t imagine how much they must miss their home cuisine, as there is close to zero Thai restaurants in this area of the city.
 They also must think it’s soooo cold!
-The reason they choose Russia for the program is because Russians love their massage.
 Here is the facade of the building on Bolshaya Konyushennaya Street.
 It looks pretty rough from the outside, but the interior is clean and zen-like.